 In order to receive BH HCBS, eligible participants must be assessed by the Health Home Care Manager using the New York State Community Health Mental Health Assessment tool.
-Each approved BH HCBS must be tied to a goal as indicated in the Plan of Care, along with the duration and frequency of the needed service.
+Each approved BH HCBS must be tied to a goal as indicated in the Plan of Care, along with the duration and frequency of the needed service, with the exception of Short-term Crisis Respite and Intensive Crisis Respite, which are typically unplanned services for individuals in crisis and are not required to be in an individual's Plan of Care.